ZachBarbre/jonelliottart/README.md

 # Jon Elliott Art

 This is a website created for the artist Jonathan Elliott.
-You can find it at [www.jonelliottart.com](https://www.jonelliottart.com).
+You can find it at [here](https://flamboyant-blackwell-b9918e.netlify.app/) (dns update has not yet been done).

 ## Tech's Used